 Experience Greek Shade for Yourself at the Acropolis Museum

 Yes, you’ll see the important sites on the Acropolis itself, but you really need to go to the museum to learn the bigger picture (especially if you don’t go on an Acropolis tour).
 The artifacts found on the Acropolis are housed here, and they have some amazing multimedia presentations to help you understand even more.

 And of course, a museum makes a great place to duck out of the cold for a few hours, making it an ideal Athens winter activity.
 You can prepurchase your ticket ahead of time and avoid any lines with a combination of Acropolis and Acropolis Museum Skip-The-Line ticket.

 One tip – get lunch at the museum cafe.
 The views are stunning, and it’s one of my favorite museum restaurants anywhere in the world!

 Learn about Modern Greek Art on an Athens Street Art Tour

-See Ancient and Modern Religion Meet at Karameikos Cemetary
+See Ancient and Modern Religion Meet at Kerameikos Cemetary

-Stare at the Face of Agamemnon at the National Archeology Museum
+Stare at the Face of Agamemnon at the National Archeological Museum